How To Cope With "Happiness Guilt"

 The next day, though, Cadet found out her 82-year-old grandmother, Brigitte Synsmir, had COVID-19.
 Soon, Synsmir was admitted to the hospital.

-“I knew she wasn’t in the best heath, and I demanded to speak to her before the ambulance got there,” Cadet says.
+“I knew she wasn’t in the best health, and I demanded to speak to her before the ambulance got there,” Cadet says.
 “I told her I was pregnant, and she was trying to make sure she heard me correctly.
 Her home health care worker was telling me what her face looked like as she got in the ambulance.
 She was happy.”
 Synsmir passed away a week after Cadet's positive pregnancy test, on April 30.

 Advertisement